-Structured annuities may be appropriate if you are in, or approaching, retirement and seek protection against unexpected market downturns that could be costly to your financial plan and security.
-However, potential investors must be comfortable with putting principal at risk and making a long-term investment since withdrawals or surrender during a specified surrender charge period may be subject to fees and/or penalties.
+Structured annuities may be appropriate if you are in, or approaching, retirement and seeking protection against unexpected market downturns that could negatively affect your financial plan.
+However, withdrawals or surrender charges during a specified period may be subject to fees and/or penalties and potential investors must be comfortable with putting principal at risk and making a long-term investment.

 - Potential for Market Growth: Participate in market upside, subject to the limitations of the crediting strategy.

 - Risk Management: Choose a level of partial protection on the downside.

 - Tax Advantages: Interest credited grows tax deferred until your earnings are distributed

 - Structured annuities are complex, long-term investment vehicles and are subject to risk, including the potential loss of principal.

 - From term to term, available reference indices, renewal rates for upside features, protection options, and term lengths are all subject to change, at the carrier’s discretion.

 - Early withdrawals or surrender during the surrender charge period may trigger surrender charges, fees, or tax penalties, and may be subject to negative adjustments, which could be substantial.
 Early withdrawals may also be subject to a market valuation adjustment, or MVA, which can reduce the account value or the actual withdrawal amount.
 For this reason, an investor should be prepared and able to hold an annuity through the full length of the surrender charge period which is typically between 5-10 years.

 - Performance, payments, and guarantees are backed by the strength and soundness of the issuing insurance company and are subject to their claims-paying ability.